Home > Option Strategy Finder > Bearish Trading Strategies

 Bear Call Spread

-The bear call spread is employed when the options trader thinks that the price of the underlying asset will go down moderately in the near term.
-A credit is received upon entering the trade, making this a credit spread strategy.
+The bear call spread option trading strategy is employed when the options trader thinks that the price of the underlying asset will go down moderately in the near term.

 Bear Call Spread Construction